-To calculate the mineralogy-based size-dependent RIs in the SW, we applied the multi-component Maxwell Garnett theory (Markel, 2016) to internal mixtures of eight dominant dust minerals (Gonçalves et al., 2022) derived from the soil mineralogical atlas of Claquin et al. (1999).
+To calculate the mineralogy-based size-dependent RIs in the SW, we applied the multi-component Maxwell Garnett theory (Markel, 2016) to internal mixtures of eight dominant dust minerals (Gonçalves et al., 2021, in prep.) derived from the soil mineralogical atlas of Claquin et al. (1999).
 The single-mineral RIs were taken from Scanza et al. (2015).
 The mineral fractions in each size bin are estimated for each of the 28 soil types considered in the atlas based on brittle fragmentation theory (Kok, 2011).
 For each size bin and wavelength, we finally retain the median real and imaginary RIs across the 28 soil types.
-In the visible band, the obtained median RIs compare well with recent chamber-based retrievals (Di Biagio et al., 2019) and in-situ aircraft measurements (Denjean et al., 2016), as shown in Goncalves et al. (2022).
+In the visible band, the obtained median RIs compare well with recent chamber-based retrievals (Di Biagio et al., 2019) and in-situ aircraft measurements (Denjean et al., 2016), as shown in Gonçalves et al. (2021, in prep.).